onlaj/Piano-LED-Visualizer/README.md

   - Windows 10 laptop/tablet with bluetooth to run Synthesia

 **Total cost (excluding piano and tablet) should be 75-100 USD**
+Disclosure: All of the links above are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 ***

 ## Connecting LED Strip to Raspberry Pi and enabling SPI